2016–17 Indian Federation Cup

-The 2016–17 Indian Federation Cup was the 38th edition of the Federation Cup, the main domestic football cup competition in India.
-The top eight teams from the 2016–17 I-League season will participate in the tournament which will be hosted solely in Cuttack, Odisha.
+The 2016-17 Indian Federation Cup was the 38th and last edition of the Federation Cup, the main domestic football cup competition in India.
+From next season, a reformed Super Cup will take place.
+The top eight teams from the 2016–17 I-League season participated in the tournament hosted solely in Cuttack, Odisha.
 The tournament is set to take place between 7 May to 21 May 2017.
 Mohun Bagan are the defending champions.

 Unlike the previous season of the tournament which was held on a home–away basis, this edition will revert to the previous format in which one venue hosts the entire tournament.

 Round and dates

 Teams

 The following teams qualified for the Federation Cup through ending in the top eight during the 2016–17 I-League: